 There are already plenty of religious and secular volunteer service programs that exist to please paying volunteers.
 Most of them focus on creating the context for volunteering instead of selecting and training volunteers for the context.
 Doing the right thing - the humanist thing - is undoubtedly more expensive, but we hope you will agree that the integrity is worth the price.

 Sponsor an HSC Volunteer to stay connected to our work and guarantee a regular source of support for impoverished communities in Ghana's Northern Region.

 Volunteer Sponsors make meetings like this possible.

-Read No cherries, no worries, Cleo's post on the expectations which Ghana culture has of women.
+Read No cherries, no worries, Yvonne's post on the expectations which Ghana culture has of women.

 Hannah is a resident of Bath, Maine.
 She is an Americorps alumna, having served with City Year Philadelphia tutoring 6th grade students and with City Year Los Angeles on the Civic Engagement team.
 Hannah's passion for social justice and education is what led to her love of service.
 She chose to join HSC because "making the world better for just one person can make the world a better place."

 Sharon Racho fell in love with nonprofit work while in college.
 She was inspired by a school trip and quickly developed a passion for charity work.
 Sharon has worked for six years in both the nonprofit consulting and IT fields.
 Sharon is happy spending her days reading novels or taking in the open skies.

 Hibbatullah is a resident of the Northern Region but spent eight years living in the south in the city of Accra.
 After graduating from high school, Hibbatullah joined Global Platform Ghana, a hub for youth empowerment and activism.
 She is excited to give back to the Northern Region before deciding what to study in college.